 Stacey Chillemi: Can someone with a food addiction or self-destructive eating habits make positive changes by themselves or should they seek professional help?

 Jackie Stewart: I would say it would take someone extraordinary to make the changes without professional help.
 I liken it to the alcoholic, who is able to go to AA and become sober.
-However, some people need focused one on one treatment to be and remain sober.
+However, some people need to focus one on one treatment to be and remain sober.
 I do consider AA to be professional although it wouldn’t fit that definition.

 Addicts can become clean and sober just by stopping their addictive behavior, however, by working a 12 step program, be it AA, NA, CA, OA, FA, or the many other food addiction programs, you gain serenity and a feeling of satisfaction, not a feeling of deprivation.
 I no longer carry snacks with me and I am not thinking of my next meal when I finish my present one.

 Stacey Chillemi: You mentioned prior to our interview that you had bariatric surgery, was it successful?